 Inductive Load Explained

-What is an inductive load?
+What is an Inductive Load?

-How does it affect power quality (PQ)?
+How does it affect Power Quality?

-What are the types?
+What are the types of inductive load?

 There are several types of inductive loads, including electric motors, transformers, and heating elements.
 Electric motors are used in a wide range of applications, from household appliances to industrial machinery.
 Transformers are used to step up or step down voltage in electrical systems.
 Heating elements, such as those used in ovens and stovetops, rely on the inductive heating effect to generate heat.
+One way to minimize the effect of inductive loads on power factor is by installing an automatic power factor controller.

 Common examples include: